P79N6A/server/conf/mail/HOWTO.md

 ### i don't have getmail on my phone

-you probably havent installed a userspace yet. a simple way on Android is untarring a [Gentoo](//gentoo.org) or [VoidLinux](//voidlinux.eu) rootfs onto /data and chrooting into it, after bindmounting {dev,proc,sys}.
+install it via a packagemanager. if you need one of those, a simple way on Android is untarring a [Gentoo](//gentoo.org) or [VoidLinux](//voidlinux.eu) rootfs onto /data and chrooting into it, after bindmounting {dev,proc,sys}.
 Termux (in FDroid-store) keeps getting better, and may have these tools as well

 ## <a id=1.2></a>1.2 write messages to files